To learn F# use one of the free online resources or books below.

 Try F# is an interactive environment where you can explore F# in your web browser (on Mac and Windows).
-It contains a number of online tutorials demonstrating the power of F# and F# 3.0:
+It contains a number of online tutorials demonstrating the power of F#:

 Don Syme, Adam Granicz, Antonio Cisternino

-Expert F# 3.0 is about practical programming in a beautiful language that puts the power and elegance of functional programming into the hands of professional developers.
-In combination with .NET, F# achieves unrivaled levels of programmer productivity and program clarity.
+Expert F# 4.0 is about practical programming in a beautiful language that puts the power and elegance of data-rich functional programming into the hands of professional developers.

 Tomas Petricek with Jon Skeet